Calculating Protein to Grow Muscles

 Of course, burning more calories and shooting for more muscle gain can increase the number of grams of protein per pound.
 But at least you now have a baseline for calculating based on your personal measurements and goals.

-Calculating on lean body mass
+Calculating Protein Based on lean body mass

 What is “lean body mass,” you might ask?